AIDUS TOKEN Market Capitalization Hits $1.79 Million (AID)

-AIDUS TOKEN (CURRENCY:AID) traded 0.6% higher against the dollar during the 1 day period ending at 16:00 PM E.T. on August 1st.
-In the last week, AIDUS TOKEN has traded 13.5% lower against the dollar.
-AIDUS TOKEN has a market capitalization of $1.79 million and approximately $4,346.00 worth of AIDUS TOKEN was traded on exchanges in the last 24 hours.
-One AIDUS TOKEN token can now be bought for approximately $0.0090 or 0.00000087 BTC on major cryptocurrency exchanges including LATOKEN and CoinBene.
+AIDUS TOKEN (CURRENCY:AID) traded 1.5% lower against the dollar during the 1 day period ending at 21:00 PM E.T. on August 3rd.
+In the last week, AIDUS TOKEN has traded 15.9% lower against the dollar.
+AIDUS TOKEN has a market capitalization of $1.79 million and approximately $3,190.00 worth of AIDUS TOKEN was traded on exchanges in the last 24 hours.
+One AIDUS TOKEN token can now be bought for approximately $0.0089 or 0.00000082 BTC on major cryptocurrency exchanges including LATOKEN and CoinBene.

 Here is how other cryptocurrencies have performed in the last 24 hours: